Link: Apply now for the Aeroplan® Credit Card

 The Aeroplan® Credit Card is one of the most compelling co-branded airline credit cards out there.
 I’m a huge fan of the Air Canada Aeroplan program — even if you have no connection to Air Canada or Aeroplan, the program is fantastic for partner redemptions, and this card is worth being aware of.

-The Aeroplan Credit Card recently added a massive new two-part welcome bonus, as follows:
+The Aeroplan Credit Card has a huge two-part welcome bonus of up to 100,000 Aeroplan bonus points, broken down as follows:

-Personally I value Aeroplan points at 1.5 cents each, so to me that bonus is worth $1,500, which is fantastic.
+Personally I value Aeroplan points at 1.5 cents each, so to me, that bonus is worth $1,500, which is excellent.
 However, even if you have a different valuation of these points than I can, you can at least use the “Pay Yourself Back” feature to redeem these points for 1.25 cents each toward a travel purchase, whether it’s a flight, hotel, or rental car.
-Getting a minimum of $1,250 in value with a welcome offer is exceptional.
+Getting a minimum of $1,250 in value with a welcome offer is quite nice.

 Application rules & restrictions

 The Aeroplan Credit Card is issued by Chase, and has pretty standard application restrictions: